 “Aren’t you’re a handsome little guy?
 Just like your daddy.”

 Since Nolan’s birth, Chase had started attracting a different kind of woman, the ones who hadn’t given him as much as a second glance before.
 These women were not the carefree kind he used to seek, the ones who thrived on the weekend high and the passion of a one-night stand.
 Instead, they craved what their sisters and co-workers and best friends had—a husband, a baby, a house with a yard and a Disney vacation.
-Until they found it, they wanted to play house, and he made a good playmate.
+Until they found it, they wanted to play house.
+He made a good playmate.

 “What’s his name,” she asked Chase.